 Aging & Disability Services—the Area Agency on Aging for King County—is part of the Aging Network which was established in 1965 with the passage of the Older Americans Act.
 See our historical timeline, below.

-In Washington State, Aging and Long-Term Support Administration (ALTSA) functions as the State Unit on Aging.
+In Washington State, the Aging and Long-Term Support Administration (ALTSA) functions as the State Unit on Aging.
 ALTSA is part of the Department of Social and Health Services (DSHS).

 Aging programs and services in Seattle-King County have evolved since the 1920s.
-A timeline produced for the 50th anniversary of the Older Americans Act provides highlights.
+A timeline produced for the 50th anniversary of the Older Americans Act in 2015 provides highlights.
 For more information, visit our Our Elders, Our Selves: Visiting the Past, Planning for Our Future webpage and watch the video by the same name.